grafana/alloy/docs/sources/collect/prometheus-metrics.md

 * Ensure that you have basic familiarity with instrumenting applications with Prometheus.
 * Have a set of Prometheus exports or applications exposing Prometheus metrics that you want to collect metrics from.
-* Identify where you will write collected metrics.
+* Identify where to write collected metrics.
   Metrics can be written to Prometheus or Prometheus-compatible endpoints such as Grafana Mimir, Grafana Cloud, or Grafana Enterprise Metrics.
 * Be familiar with the concept of [Components][] in {{< param "PRODUCT_NAME" >}}.